Charlene Spretnak

-Charlene Spretnak (born January 30, 1946) is an American author who has written nine books on cultural history, social criticism (including feminism and Green politics), religion and spirituality, and art.
+Charlene Spretnak (born January 30, 1946) is an American author who has written nine books on cultural history, social criticism (including feminism and Green politics), art, and religion and spirituality.

 Biography

-Spretnak was born in Pittsburgh and raised in Columbus, Ohio.
-She earned degrees from St. Louis University and the University of California, Berkeley.
+Spretnak was born in Pittsburgh and grew up in Columbus, Ohio.
+She earned degrees from Saint Louis University in St. Louis, Missouri and the University of California, Berkeley.
 She is a professor emerita in philosophy and religion.